CartoDB/airship/docs/guides/01-getting-started.md

 Web components should be treated as regular HTML Elements.

-A web component is just an HTML tag with some attributes that control it's behaviour.
+A web component is just an HTML tag with some attributes that control its behaviour.
 Simply include the HTML tag, and edit its properties through attributes or through javascript.

 For example a range slider